-Columns are named with a string argument and a Type argument.
-They are of type Integer, String, String, and DateTime.
-In a DataTable, each column allows a specific type of data.
+Columns: These are named with a string argument and a Type argument.
+They have different types.GetTable: In a DataTable, each column allows a specific type of data.
 The GetTable method adds five rows to the DataTable.

 Tip: The arguments to the Rows.Add method are of the types specified in the columns.

-We explored the DataTable type.
-The example shown here is not useful on its own.
-But this style of programmatic DataTable mutation is applicable to many VB.NET programs.
-This includes ASP.NET web applications.
+A useful type.
+The examples shown here are not useful on their own.
+But the style of programmatic DataTable mutation is applicable to many programs.

-Review: DataTable describes the instructions that form an in-memory data representation object.
+DataTable describes the instructions that for man in-memory data representation object.
 With it, and its friends DataRow and DataColumn (among others), we handle data.